dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ## Add the SignalR client library

-The SignalR server library is included in the `Microsoft.AspNetCore.App` metapackage.
+The SignalR server library is included in the ASP.NET 3.0 shared framework.
 The JavaScript client library isn't automatically included in the project.
 For this tutorial, you use Library Manager (LibMan) to get the client library from *unpkg*. unpkg is a content delivery network (CDN)) that can deliver anything found in npm, the Node.js package manager.

 # [Visual Studio](#tab/visual-studio/)